ecky-l/fcos-ignition-snippets/README.md

 # fcos-ignition-snippets
-Some useful ignition snippets for use with terraform and the poseidon/ct provider
+Some useful ignition snippets for use with terraform and the poseidon/ct provider to provision Fedora CoreOS images